czarcrab/bootstrap/README.md

 # [Bootstrap v2.3.1](http://twitter.github.com/bootstrap) [![Build Status](https://secure.travis-ci.org/twitter/bootstrap.png)](http://travis-ci.org/twitter/bootstrap)

 This is my first attempt to create a "BootstrapBigToe".
-A compile of bootstrap that will provide a big bold interface to use in situations or with people with less than "ideal" dexterity.
+A compile of bootstrap that provides a big bold interface to use in situations or with people with less than "ideal" dexterity.

 To get started, checkout [http://getbootstrap.com](http://getbootstrap.com)!